brunoguilherme1/blueskypost/README.md

 ## Main Components

-### React frontend
+### 1. React Frontend

-The frontend is built with React and Vite.
+The frontend is built with **React + Vite**.
+It lets the user paste a Bluesky post URL, sends the request to FastAPI, and displays the original post beside the explanation.

-It contains:

-- a Bluesky URL input
-- a loading state while the agent runs
-- a card with the original post
-- image, quoted post, and external link display when available
-- a card with the final explanation
-- basic error handling

 Main files: